 Value

 Value is more than just the price of the tool.
-We consider the whole picture of what you get for the price you pay.
+I consider the whole picture of what you get for the price you pay.
 That includes the performance, feature set, ergonomics, warranty, bare tool price, and kit price.

 Why You Can Trust Pro Tool Reviews